amisstea/operator-pipelines-poc/README.md

    feature.
 This makes composable pipelines difficult.
 Until this feature is readily available, pipeline definitions may be repetitive and not share the exact same implementation.

-## Outstanding PoC Work
-1. Triggering a `PipelineRun` from a local development machine.
-This is needed to show feasibility of a partner running the validate, build and test-like tasks of the demo pipeline against an arbitrary bundle source directory.
 2. Running tasks after a series of conditionally skipped Tekton branches (index generation/building) is [not as simple](https://github.com/tektoncd/community/blob/main/teps/0059-skipping-strategies.md) as one might expect.
 [Split-joining](https://github.com/tektoncd/pipeline/issues/3929)